1earning-R/Getting_Cleaning_Data_CourseProject/README.md

 ```

 - 'CodeBook.md': A file describing the variables contained in the tidy data set and the subsequent summary data set produced by run_analysis()

+- 'scripts/boxplot_by_component.R': A script with basic outline for producing box and whisker plots by activity and component

+- 'plots/': A folder containing the plots produced by *boxplot_by_component.R*

 - 'README.md': This file.